 If you'll be heading off the typical tourist track, bear in mind that it'll be harder to find locals who speak English.
-I spent a full month living in Guanajuato, for example, and only ran into three locals who could speak English -- I would have struggled to cope in restaurants, as there were rarely English menus available.
+We spent a full month living in Guanajuato, for example, and only ran into three locals who could speak English -- we would have struggled to cope in restaurants, as there were rarely English menus available.

-Some helpful Spanish phrases I recommend learning are:
+Some helpful Spanish phrases we recommend learning are: